Hasodikis/Lenovo-Ideapad-s540-14IWL---Hackintosh/README.md

 # Bear in mind that this guide and its settings are based on a disabled CFG lock.
 There are details below on how to access hidden bios settings.

 # BE VERY CAREFULL, THIS PART IS IMPORTANT
-Credit goes to Diliansky (https://github.com/daliansky) https://github.com/daliansky/Lenovo-Air13-IWL-Hackintosh/blob/master/Advanced/ReadMe.md
+Credit goes to Daliansky (https://github.com/daliansky) https://github.com/daliansky/Lenovo-Air13-IWL-Hackintosh/blob/master/Advanced/ReadMe.md
 I am not responsible if you mess it up!!!!!!!

 Enter BIOS->disable OneKeyBattery -> save and exit.
 Power off the laptop.
 Power button to turn on → F2 to enter the normal BIOS → Power button to turn off → then press, moving fast, the following keys in sequence